 Social workers working with refugees and immigrants must be strong advocates for their clients.
 They should strive to ensure that their voices are heard and that they have access to essential services and resources.
 This may involve advocating for policy changes, challenging systemic barriers, and promoting social justice.

 Additionally, empowering refugees and immigrants is crucial to their successful integration.
-Social workers can help clients build self-esteem, develop skills, and foster community connections.
-By encouraging self-advocacy and providing support, social workers empower refugees and immigrants to take control of their lives and actively participate in their new communities.
+Social workers can help clients build self‑esteem, develop skills, and foster community connections.
+Providing tools such as a professional case‑management notebook encourages organized documentation and goal tracking, supporting clients in taking control of their lives and actively participating in their new communities.

 Collaboration and Networking